-JACKSON MARKET LINK PRO® SINGLE PREMIUM DEFERRED INDEX-LINKED ANNUITY
+JACKSON MARKET LINK PRO[®] ADVISORY SINGLE PREMIUM DEFERRED INDEX-LINKED ANNUITY

-Issued by Jackson National Life Insurance Company®
+Issued by Jackson National Life Insurance Company[®]

 The date of this prospectus is April 29, 2024.
-This prospectus contains information about the Contract and Jackson National Life Insurance Company ("Jackson®") that you should know before investing.
+This prospectus contains information about the Contract and Jackson National Life Insurance Company ("Jackson[®]") that you should know before investing.
 This prospectus is a disclosure document and describes all of the Contract's material features, benefits, rights, and obligations of annuity purchasers under the Contract.
 The description of the Contract's material provisions in this prospectus is current as of the date of this prospectus.
 If certain material provisions under the Contract are changed after the date of this prospectus, in accordance with the Contract, those changes will be described in a supplemented prospectus.
-It is important that you also read the Contract and endorsements, which may reflect additional non-material state variations.
-Jackson's obligations under the Contract are subject to our financial strength and claims-paying ability.
+It is important that you also read the Contract are subject to our financial strength and claims-paying ability.
 The information in this prospectus is intended to help you decide if the Contract will meet your investment and financial planning needs.